fampay-inc/.github/profile/README.md

-# Welcome to FamApp - Trio!
+# Welcome to FamApp by Trio!